 We have all been in this situation before.
 You know those decision points in life where the benefits of the right decision clearly out way the less popular decision.
 That point in time where we know what’s best, but still decide to take the easy more comfortable route.

-Once I decided that being a little bit uncomfortable was ok, I was easily able to make the cable cutting decision.
+Once I decided that being a little bit uncomfortable was ok, I was easily able to make the cable cutting, save money decisions.
 Quite simply, I put my over-thinking brain aside and decided to accept the change.

 Reaching Our Financial Goals by Getting Comfortable with Feeling Uncomfortable